nourdine/funkytooltips/README.md

 ### Demo

-See `demo/index.html` for a practical examples of how to use it.
+See `demo/index.html` for a practical examples of how to use the plugin.